 "Aanii, Kwe Kwe, Shé:kon, Hello, Bonjour!

 The Ontario Coalition of Indigenous Peoples (OCIP) as a political organization, OCIP is proud and committed to represent the rights and interests of status and non-status Indians living off reserve and Métis in Ontario.
-We are an affiliate member of the Indigenous Peoples’ Assembly of Canada (IPAC), formerly known as the Congress of Aboriginal Peoples and previous to that name change, known as the Native Council of Canada.
+We are an affiliate member of the Congress of Aboriginal Peoples and previous to that name change, known as the Native Council of Canada.